XinyueWang2/381assignment1/README.md

 Make sure your section number is correct.

-Insert file first_plot.jpeg where it says [insert first_plot.jpeg here]

-Continue to add prose and plots to assignment1.docx
+Continue to add prose and the plots you created and saved to assignment1.docx

 ## Full software instalation